 Early waking can be a tough habit to break.
 Fortunately, we can help!
 Connect with one of our expert consultants today; she’ll craft a Personalized Sleep Plan® just for your baby, walk you through every step of sleep coaching and schedule-making, and provide detailed answers to your most pressing sleep training questions.

-Or, join our VIP Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
-It usually costs less to join than buying products separately!
+Or, join our VIP Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, ask the author, and more!
+It costs less to join than buying products separately!
 And don’t forget that, as a member, you’ll also enjoy a weekly chat with an expert sleep consultant, which is perfect if you have truly tough, pressing sleep coaching questions that require expert help.
-And the best part – members receive 20% off all sleep consultation services!